-Increasing customer loyalty is a good sign your brand health is strong and customers like it.
-Brands who differentiate or focus need loyalty to thrive.
+Increasing customer loyalty is a good sign your brand is strong and customers like it.
+Brands that differentiate or focus need loyalty to thrive.

 But if loyalty’s going down, that’s an early warning signal you’ve got a problem with your brand.

 It takes time to find out information about non-buyers.
 Brand health studies and post-campaign analyses can take weeks to give you results.